-“… that I may know Him and the power of His resurrection, and may share His sufferings, becoming like Him in His death, 11 that by any means possible I may attain the resurrection from the dead.
-Not that I have already obtained this or am already perfect, but I press on to make it my own, because Christ Jesus has made me His own.
-Brothers, I do not consider that I have made it my own.
+“… that I may know Him and the power of His resurrection, and may share His sufferings, becoming like Him in His death… Brothers, I do not consider that I have made it my own.
 But one thing I do: forgetting what lies behind and straining forward to what lies ahead, I press on toward the goal for the prize of the upward call of God in Christ Jesus.”
-Philippians 3:10-14
+Philippians 3:10; 13-14

-Bruce and his wife Carolyn, a teacher, are the parents of four adult children.
-He and Carolyn enjoy every opportunity to travel to the UK where Bruce can pursue his interest in Winston Churchill and Lord Nelson.
+Bruce’s hobbies include walking, working out, reading, listening to big band music and classical music.
+He and Carolyn enjoy every opportunity to travel to the UK, where Bruce can pursue his interest in Winston Churchill and Lord Nelson.
 They also enjoy antiquing, walking, entertaining, and being at home together.

 Bruce and Carolyn have four adult children: Mary and her husband, Jim Hannahs and their sons: Rory (7) and Reid (2) live in Pineville; Bruce and his wife Miguelina live in Concord; Dave and his wife Allison and son Anderson (2) live in St. Louis; and Gregory and his wife, Becky, and son Gideon (2) live in Matthews.